Most businesses that grow to a certain point all reach the same realization: They’re getting too many calls, and they need a remote receptionist.

 The Benefits of Working with a Remote Receptionist

-There are so many benefits to working with a remote receptionist, and in many cases it’s actually more advantageous for a business to hire a remote receptionist then an in-office receptionist.
+There are so many benefits to working with a remote receptionist, and in many cases it’s actually more advantageous for a business to hire a remote receptionist than an in-office receptionist.

 Which brings us to another huge benefit that you should never overlook: Having someone there to answer your phones at all hours is essential for the continued growth of your business.
 If a customer calls to ask about your products or services but doesn’t hear back, you might have lost them forever.
 The ability to have a friendly and professional live agent answer your phones every time will help you avoid losing sales opportunities, making your customer acquisition efforts easier and more effective.